misbah7172/BlogPost/README.md

 ```

 Then edit `.env` with your actual configuration values:
-- Database credentials for your MySQL server
+- Database credentials for your PostgreSQL server
 - JWT secret (use a long, random string)
 - Email settings for notifications (optional)
 - bKash payment configuration (optional)